UrekD/UrekD/README.md

-Arma 3 enjoyer, ran the servers and modded for [TF15/2BNB](https://discord.gg/FA7EJkq2zU) milsim group, now waiting for A4 to get back in it.
+Used to manage the servers and develop for [TF15/2BNB](https://discord.gg/FA7EJkq2zU) milsim group, still do a bit of dev :)

-Currently working on developing and hosting a private build of [Workshop Monitor](https://github.com/UrekD/Steam-Workshop-Monitor).
+Developed [Workshop Monitor](https://github.com/UrekD/Steam-Workshop-Monitor) to assist us in keeping the servers updated, a instance might still be running on my homelab.
+These days mainly focusing on work and trying to keep my own infrastructure in check.
 <br>![](https://raw.githubusercontent.com/urekd/urekd/wbstats/overview.svg#gh-dark-mode-only)
 ![](https://raw.githubusercontent.com/urekd/urekd/wbstats/overview.svg#gh-light-mode-only)